About the STARTALK Chinese program

 - Spring 2024: Meet once a week (1.5 hours) after school in person or online for 14 weeks.

-The STARTALK program team will review the application and notify you by email no later than December 1, 2022.
+The STARTALK program team will review applications and send email notifications.

 Both in-person (Wooster High School, Reno, NV) and online Zoom live info sessions will be available to present program information and have interactive Q&A. Teachers, students and parents are all welcome.